supamonkey2000/chat-program/README.md

 # chat-program
-Java based client-server chat program for desktop and Android.
+Java based client-server chat program for desktop and Android\*.

 **Chat-program** is a simple chat program.
 It allows instant, lightweight text communication between any device running Java (this includes the Android